 Appearance

-► Sexual dimorphism is observed in Luna Moths, with females being noticeably larger.
-Males also appear to possess a lighter shade of green as compared to the females.
+The tails may be yellowish-green to bluish-green in color.
+Antennae are feathery, with those of males being more feathery compared to the females'.
+Sexual dimorphism is observed in Luna Moths, females are noticeably larger.
+Males also appear to have a lighter shade of green compared to the females.

 Behavior and Habitat

-► With their peculiar coloring, these insects can mimic living and dead leaves on the ground by remaining motionless.
+These moths are nocturnal, and are quite difficult to spot during the daytime.
+With their unusual coloring, these insects can mimic living and dead leaves on the ground by remaining motionless.
 They are also nearly impossible to spot during the day when resting on the bark of sycamore trees.

 Diet